Ada-Developers-Academy/core-unit-1/approaching-a-problem/breaking-down-a-problem.md

 ### !callout-info

 ## Always Multiple Solutions
-We can realize here that **there are multiple ways to solve a problem.** We could have looked for a recipe that only has ingredients we already have.
+Keep in mind that **there are multiple ways to solve a problem.** We could have looked for a recipe that only has ingredients we already have.
 Or, we could have ordered pizza delivery!

 ### !end-callout

 #### Come Up With Ideas

 Once we have some sub-problems, we can start coming up with ideas for how to solve one of them.
-We should think through the solution with all of the resources available!
-This includes writing down ideas, notes, pseudocode, comments, and explanations.
+We should think through the solution from a variety of perspectives!
+This may include writing down ideas, notes, pseudocode, comments, and explanations.
 We should also make a list of tasks we need to do, topics to do more research on, or more questions we have.

-For our example, we can start to think:
+For our example, we might start by thinking:

-- Could we find a recipe in a recipe book?
+- Can we find a recipe in a recipe book?
 Or can we find one online?
 Or do we want to call a family member for a recipe?
 - Can we make a list of ingredients we need to buy by comparing the recipe to our pantry?
 - To get to the grocery store, can we take the train?
 - We don't own a microwave.
 Can we use the oven instead?

 #### Begin Solving One Sub-problem

 Now that we have some ideas, we can pick one sub-problem and one strategy.
-Then, we begin making one possible solution.
+Then, we begin working on one possible solution.
 We might begin to solve a sub-problem like so:

-Go shopping for the ingredients we need
+Go shopping for the ingredients we need:
   - Go to the train station
   - Take the train to the market
   - Browse every market stall for every ingredient